Level 5 Cert Ed in Post-Compulsory Education and Training

 |Tuition Fee||£4,500 Tuition fees stated are the annual cost|

 You should have Level Three in a subject that is clearly part of the further education training curriculum.
-You should have GCSE in English at a minimum Grade C or a Level Two equivalent.
-It is expected that if you do not already hold a Grade C or level 2 equivalent for maths then throughout the course you aim to be operating at level 2 by the end of the programme.
+You should have GCSE in English at a minimum Grade C or a Level 2 equivalent.
+It is expected that if you do not already hold a Grade C or level 2 equivalent for maths, then throughout the course you aim to be operating at level 2 by the end of the programme.
 You do not take the Professional Skills Tests in English and Maths for this course.
-It is not required that you have accessed a placement or voluntary work in a Further Education College however such experience would be welcome.
+It is not required that you have accessed a placement or voluntary work in a Further Education College, before starting the programme, however such experience would be welcome.
 What is required is a clear awareness of the sector so think about your experience and use that in your application.

 The course provides a variety of content and experience which will give you a range of skills and knowledge in the Further Education and Training sector.
-The course has been validated against the Professional Standards published by the Education and Training Foundation in 2014.
-The course is delivered one afternoon/twilight per week.
-In addition you will need to undertake 2-3 hours teaching per week (100 hours a year), this can be paid or voluntary and the College may be able to support you in finding a placement within its curriculum areas.
+The course has been validated against the Professional Standards introduced by the Education and Training Foundation in 2014 and updated in 2022.
+The course will be delivered in the first year on Wednesday mornings and in the second year on Wednesday afternoons.
+In addition, you will need to undertake 2-3 hours teaching per week (100 hours a year), this can be paid or voluntary and the College may be able to support you in finding a placement within its curriculum areas.
 The course consists of the following modules:

 The course is delivered through a number of lectures, seminars, tutorials and workshops.
 All tuition is face to face with tutors, although online resources and use of a virtual learning environment is part of the course.
 You will be allocated a personal tutor to support you.